Wallasey (constituency): Prominent frontbenchers

 Rt Hon Ernest Marples was Postmaster General while running the telephone network run by the General Post Office, Marples introduced subscriber trunk dialling, which eliminated the compulsory use of operators on national phone calls.
 On 2 June 1957, Marples brought in British postcodes and made the first draw for the new Premium Bonds.
 Marples was Minister of Transport (1959–1964).

 His successor to the seat was the Rt Hon Lynda Chalker Minister for Europe (1986–1989) and Minister for Overseas Development (1989–1997).

 Angela Eagle was Exchequer Secretary to the Treasury for two years then Minister for Pensions and Ageing Society for a year at the close of the Brown Ministry, before becoming in opposition Shadow Chief Secretary to the Treasury until October 2011, when in the general Shadow Cabinet reshuffle of Ed Miliband, she succeeded the Rt Hon Hilary Benn as Shadow Leader of the House of Commons.
 She unsuccessfully stood for Deputy Leadership of the Labour Party in 2015 and subsequently was appointed as Shadow Secretary of State for Business, Innovation and Skills by Jeremy Corbyn.
+After Labour returned to power in 2024, she was appointed Minister of State for Border Security and Asylum in 2024, Minister of State for Food Security and Rural Affairs in 2025 and Secretary of State for Environment, Food and Rural Affairs since 2026.